National Cancer Institute

 Certain factors affect prognosis (chance of recovery) and treatment options.

-• A high level of EBV antibodies and EBV-DNA markers in the blood before and after treatment.
+• whether there are high levels of EBV antibodies and EBV-DNA markers in the blood before and after treatment

 Stages of Nasopharyngeal Cancer